Approach to Environmental Conservation

 1. Energy-saving Measures

-– Energy-saving product development
+– Measures for green product development

 We leverage the features of CMOS ICs to develop energy-saving products with low power consumption levels.